wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

         ``` bash
         sudo /usr/share/wallarm-common/addnode -H us1.api.wallarm.com --no-sync
         ```
-3. Input the email and password for your account in the Wallarm Console.
+3. Input the email and password for your account in Wallarm Console.
 4. Input the postanalytics node name or click Enter to use automatically generated name.

     The specified name can be changed in Wallarm Console → **Nodes** later.